yhinling/Ling-et-al-2024/README.md

 ## Description
 Analyses for fast and slow tracking data.
-It includes a suite of R scripts designed for various analytical purposes, such as basic track analysis, multi-parameter analysis, and spatiotemporal mapping.
+It includes a suite of R scripts designed for various analytical purposes, such as basic track analysis, multi-parameter analysis, residence time fitting, and spatiotemporal mapping.
 The project is currently in development, and detailed documentation is underway.

 ## Contents